 - Amount Customer Paid: $902

 Good health isn’t a guarantee for any of us, including our dogs.
 Humans and dogs alike experience accidents and illnesses, requiring medical attention and possibly treatment.
-Fortunately, it is possible today to get both human and pet health insurance to protect us for emergencies, as long as we sign them up for it in advance of any waiting periods.
+Fortunately, it is possible today to get both human and pet health insurance to protect us from emergencies, as long as we sign them up for it in advance.